-208 9.2.7.2 Firmware debug indication
+237 9.2.7.2 Firmware debug indication

-The MEASUREMENTS response includes a mechanism to return a measurement of firmware configuration.
+- 238 The MEASUREMENTS response includes a mechanism to return a measurement of firmware configuration.
 If a component typically operates in a mode that restricts debug access, it is recommended that the component use at least one measurement to indicate whether debug restrictions are in place.
 In this case, the component should alter a firmware configuration measurement when it enters debug mode.
 This measurement should remain altered until the component is reset.
 If the user subsequently disables debug mode, the component should continue to report an altered firmware configuration measurement until reset to ensure that a Requester can detect a case where a debug capability has been enabled and disabled before the Requester can detect it.
-The measurement index and definition of any debug mode measurement is vendor specific.
+The measurement index and definition of any debug mode measurement is vendor specific. - 239 Starting with version 1.2, the SPDM specification defines a measurement data structure that a component can use for debug and mode indication.
+The use of a standardized mechanism has additional benefits as it can be interpreted by a Requester without the use of vendor unique data structures.
+The standardized device mode indication is modeled on the above paragraph and is meant to convey the information described above.

-210 9.2.7.3 MEASUREMENTS only components
+240 9.2.7.3 MEASUREMENTS only components

-Some components might only support the MEASUREMENTS capability, but not support the ability to sign the measurements.
-Such a component sets CERT_CAP=0, CHAL_CAP=0, and MEAS_CAP=1 in the CAPABILITIES response message.
+241 Some components might only support the MEASUREMENTS capability, but not support the ability to sign the measurements.
+Such a component sets CERT\CAP=0, CHAL\CAP=0, and MEAS\CAP=1 in the CAPABILITIES response message.
 This capabilities configuration is desirable in some cases, such as in a component with minimal processing capabilities.
 If a component like this exists, a Requester should carefully consider whether to trust the measurement that is returned by the Responder.